iscloudready/Generative-AI-Learning-Roadmap/README.md

 ---

+## 📚 Advanced Reading & Research

+### Ilya Sutskever's Top 30 Reading List
+This section includes influential research papers and readings recommended by Ilya Sutskever, a pioneer in the AI and machine learning field.
+These papers are foundational for understanding neural networks, LSTMs, and other advanced AI concepts.

+1. The First Law of Complexodynamics
+2. The Unreasonable Effectiveness of Recurrent Neural Networks
+3. Understanding LSTM Networks
+4. Recurrent Neural Network Regularization
+5. Keeping Neural Networks Simple by Minimizing the Description Length of the Weights
+6. Pointer Networks
+7. ImageNet Classification with Deep Convolutional Neural Networks
+8. Order Matters: Sequence to Sequence for Sets
+9. GPipe: Easy Scaling with Micro-Batch Pipeline Parallelism
+10. Deep Residual Learning for Image Recognition
+11. Multi-Scale Context Aggregation by Dilated Convolutions
+12. Neural Message Passing for Quantum Chemistry
+13. Attention is All You Need
+14. Neural Machine Translation by Jointly Learning to Align and Translate
+15. Identity Mappings in Deep Residual Networks
+16. A Simple Neural Network Module for Relational Reasoning
+17. Variational Lossy Autoencoder
+18. Relational Recurrent Neural Networks
+19. Quantifying the Rise and Fall of Complexity in Closed Systems: the Coffee Automaton
+20. Neural Turing Machines
+21. Deep Speech 2: End-to-End Speech Recognition in English and Mandarin
+22. Scaling Laws for Neural Language Models
+23. A Tutorial Introduction to the Minimum Description Length Principle
+24. Machine Super Intelligence
+25. Kolmogorov Complexity and Algorithmic Randomness
+26. Stanford’s CS231n Convolutional Neural Networks for Visual Recognition
+27. Dense Passage Retriever (DPR)
+28. Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks
+29. Zephyr: Direct Distillation of LM Alignment
+30. Lost in the Middle: How Language Models Use Long Contexts

+---

 ## 📖 Books 📖

 1. **"Generative Deep Learning: Teaching Machines to Paint, Write, Compose, and Play" by David Foster**